 One of the largest value drivers of a used car dealership is its revenue streams.
 Primarily how many servicing bays the used car dealership has.
 The most valuable used car dealerships create recurring revenue through service contracts.
 Other valuable revenue streams besides parts and services include financing and insurance.
 For more information see Diversifying Revenue Streams.

 Next, the economic condition will impact the value of a used car dealership.
-A valuation expert will analyze factors such as oil prices, interest rates, tax incentives, among others.
+A valuation expert will analyze factors such as oil prices, interest rates, and tax incentives, among others.
 In addition, they will assess the overall market and economic condition when valuing a used car dealership.
 This includes the national economy and the local economy where the car dealership is located.
 This factor impacts the operations and profitability of the car dealership.

 Across the country, prices for used cars have seen a drastic spike.
 This is creating higher margins for used car dealers.
 Because of this, many new car dealerships are selling used cars.
 This creates even more competition.
 However, the margins for used cars can still be significant.
 A valuation expert will assess the car dealership’s margins compared to similar car dealerships.
 Schedule a free consultation to get started.

 Types of Transactions